AvenP/Pub-Crawl/README.md

 An application to create your very own brewery tour for you and your friends.
 Where you can visit local breweries and cideries local to the area

+# Installation

+- - Clone our repo to your computer.
+Open a terminal and use command "npm install" to install dependencies.
+Change the .env file to reflect your credentials (you may also need to make the same change the config.js file on line 17).
+Run MySQL and "source db/schema.sql" to create the database.
+Quit MySQL.
+Run command "node seeds/index.js" to seed the database.
+Run command "npm start" to launch, open browser, navigate to localhost:3001 to run application.
+You will need to create a username and password.

 ## Developers